Why Medellin is So Great for Digital Nomads

 Cost of Living

 Another pull to being a Medellin digital nomads is the relatively low cost of living.
-Prices are slowly increasing, but expect to be able to live within your means.
-Accommodation can vary quite dramatically depending on the neighbourhood and whether you’re willing to have a roommate, so expect prices anywhere from around $250 USD to $820 USD a month.
+Prices are slowly increasing, sure.
+But expect to be able to live within your means.
+Accommodation can vary quite dramatically depending on the neighbourhood.
+As well as whether you’re willing to have a flat mate, so expect prices anywhere from around $250 USD to $820 USD a month.

-Food can be purchased at a good price from local markets and the menu del dia can be a lifesaver – a hearty meal from around $3 USD!
-Transport in Medellin is also raved about, with their Metro system covering the spread of the city and costing around $0.67 USD for a single journey.
+Food can be purchased at a good price from local markets.
+And the menu del dia can be a lifesaver.
+A hearty meal from around $3 USD!
+Transport in Medellin is also raved about, with their Metro system covering the spread of the city.
+And it only costs around $0.67 USD for a single journey.

 The Medellin Digital Nomad Community

 Being far away from home can be quite lonely from time to time.
-However, Medellin is rife with other digital nomads, so you’re bound to run into other creative and interesting individuals doing the same thing as you.
+However, Medellin is rife with other digital nomads.
+So you’re bound to run into other creative and interesting individuals doing the same thing as you.
 This might be in coffee shops, bars, co-working spaces or at local events.
-Having a digital nomad community around you can offer a great support system as well as being perfect for networking, and almost every night of the week you’ll find some sort of meet-up somewhere in the city.
+Having a digital nomad community around you can offer a great support system.
+It’s also perfect for networking, and almost every night of the week you’ll find some sort of meet-up somewhere in the city.

 Things to do in the City when you’re not Working

 When you’re not busy squirrelling away in a co-working space or attending a meet-up, you’ll find that Medellin offers plenty of things to do.
-You can explore the numerous parks and plazas, attend a local soccer match, take in the many museums and galleries, learn Spanish, and even visit one of Medellin’s many microbreweries!
+You can explore the numerous parks and plazas.
+Be sure to attend a local soccer match, take in the many museums and galleries and learn Spanish.
+Even visit one of Medellin’s many microbreweries!

 Come nightfall, and you’ll find a buzzing party scene in Medellin, with an array of bars and nightclubs, attracting a good mix of locals and foreigners.